jimm/www-ellisislandband-net/README.md

 runs Jekyll locally.
 You can see it at [http://localhost:4000/](http://localhost:4000/).

+When developing locally, the individual Javascript files are loaded in each pages' header.
+Just before the site is pushed up to the server, all of the local Javascript files are concatenated into one and the HTML file's headers are modified to reference that one instead of the individual JS files.

 ## Notes

 The schedule and song list are obtained via JSON feeds from our [BandHelper](https://www.bandhelper.com/) account and built in Javascript.
-The feed URL is https://www.bandhelper.com/feed/calendar/64519?range=9

-When developing locally, the individual Javascript files are loaded in each pages' header.
-Just before the site is pushed up to the server, all of the local Javascript files are concatenated into one and the HTML file's headers are modified to reference that one instead of the individual JS files.
+The data is fetched by a cron job that is currently run every hour at 15 past the hour.
+It runs `scripts/fetch-json.sh`, which is uploaded to the `$HOME/bin` directory on the server.
+Here's the crontab entry:

+    15 * * * * $HOME/bin/fetch-json.sh

-We also own the domain `ellisislandband.net`, thus the name of this repo.
+We used to the domain `ellisislandband.net`, thus the name of this repo.

 Original images are often reduced from their original sizes to a max height of 800 to save bandwidth.